-- (1) Make sure that your PC is turned off and not connected with the FAX machine using a USB cable. - (2) Make sure that the power cord of the FAX machine is unplugged from the wall socket. - (3) While holding down the 5 key, plug the power cord of the FAX machine into a wall socket. - (4) Check to see that the following pattern displays on the LCD.
+- (1) Make sure that your PC is turned off and the USB cable does not connect the PC and FAX machine. - (2) Make sure that the power cord of the USB cable does not connect the FAX machine is unplugged from the wall socket. - (3) While holding down the 5 key, plug the power cord of the FAX machine into a wall socket. - (4) Check to see that the following pattern displays on the LCD.
 If it does not display, go back to step (2) above.